unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Ability Stacking

 Multiple instances of the same ability do not stack.
 Including if an ability with the same name comes from multiple sources.

+### Place Abilities

+Some abilities describe **Placing** a Unit or Ping within X".
+**Placing** is different from moving it does not suffer an terrain movement penalties and does not require a clear path.
+When **Placing** a Multi-Base Unit, Place each Infantry Base anywhere within X" and within 6" of every other Infantry Base in the Unit.
+After **Placing** a Unit/Ping it must not overlap any other Units/Pings or impassible terrain.

 ## Unit Tokens

 Each Unit has tokens represented by 8mm colored cubes.
 The tokens are placed on the base of the Unit to clearly show what Unit they belong to.
 When a Unit *spends* a token it is removed from the Unit's base and set aside.

 ### Activated Token

 A Unit with an Activated Token has activated this Round.
 The Unit cannot activate, be part of a Taskforce, or participate in Reaction Engagements until the next round.

 |                       |                                                                           |
 |-----------------------|:--------------------------------------------------------------------------|